-As required by EM-SOP-201, "Documentation of Field Activities" (BNL 2010b), the field sampling technician is also required to maintain a bound, weatherproof field logbook, which is used to record sample ID number, collection time, description, collection method, and COC number.
-Daily weather conditions, field measurements, and other appropriate site-specific observations also are recorded in the logbook.
+As required by EM-SOP-201, "Documentation of Field Activities" (BNL 2012a), field sampling technicians are also required to maintain bound, weatherproof field logbooks, which are used to record sample ID numbers, collection times, descriptions, collection methods, and COC numbers.
+Daily weather conditions, field measurements, and other appropriate site-specific observations also are recorded in the logbooks.